 Not a Pipe Publishing is a small, independent publishing company formed in 2013 and located (fittingly) in Independence, Oregon.
-As a member of the Pacific Northwest Booksellers Association, and working with groups like Literary Arts and Willamette Writers, Not a Pipe Publishing is committed to supporting fine literature in our region, but it will soon be publishing authors from as far away as Maryland and Wisconsin, and it sells books all over the world.
-Focusing on high quality genre fiction for young adult and adult audiences, Not a Pipe Publishing seeks to both entertain and enlighten readers by bringing diverse voices to the market.
+Working with groups like the Willamette Writers, Pacific Northwest Booksellers Association, and Literary Arts, Not a Pipe Publishing is committed to supporting fine literature in our region, but we publish authors from as far away as Wisconsin and Maryland and North Carolina, and we sell books all over the world.
+Focusing on high quality genre fiction for young adult and adult audiences, Not a Pipe Publishing seeks to both entertain and enlighten readers by bringing diverse voices to the market, engaging in the struggle for human rights, and giving voice to deeper truths best expressed through fiction.

 Like reading corporate mission statements?
 If so, you're a weirdo.
 If not, you might like ours.